OSU-App-Club/google-ping/README.md

 Google Maps Hackathon Project

-On tap will calculate the the nearest amenities and calculate the bird's flight distance to each.
+On tap will calculate the the nearest amenities and calculate the bird's flight distance to each.<br/>
 On long-press will display a table-view page (with hard-coded data).

 ### To-Do